 Interested in booking me as a guest speaker for your school?
 Please send all inquiries to firstname.lastname@example.org.
-I’m located in the Raleigh-Durham area of NC, but I’m available for Skype visits as well.
+I’m located in the Raleigh-Durham area of North Carolina, but I’m available for Skype visits as well, and I’m willing to travel to your area.

 As a former teacher, I pride myself on making these visits engaging for your students.
 My talks focus on writing, passion, reading, and how to explore new worlds through books.
 But don’t just take my word for it.
 Feel free to read the testimonials from other teachers and librarians who have hosted me in the past:

 “Scott was a compelling speaker and his message about finding your passion resonated powerfully with our students… They left the event energized, motivated and excited about reading his book!” – Jennifer Cassidy, Librarian at Dillard Drive Middle

 “Scott visited our school to speak with students about the process of becoming a writer.
 His powerful message about finding a career that he loves inspired and engaged all of my students… I highly recommend him as a guest speaker…” – Kim Eckstein, NBCT of English at Apex Friendship High School

 General Expectations for School Visits: